ahirhiten/ahirhiten/README.md

 - 👀 I’m interested in learning programming and experimenting with codes.
 - 🌱 I’m currently learning react js
 - 💞️ I’m looking to collaborate on freelance react projects
-- 📫 How to reach me hiten4812@gmail.com
+- 📫 Reach me hitenb1121@gmail.com

 <!---
 ahirhiten/ahirhiten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.